sanderslab/magellanmapper/README.md

 Clrbrain has been tested to build and run on:

-- MacOS, tested on 10.11+
+- MacOS, tested on 10.11-10.14
-- Linux, tested on RHEL 7.4+, Ubuntu 18.04
+- Linux, tested on RHEL 7.4-7.5, Ubuntu 18.04
-- Windows, tested on Windows 10 (see below for details):
+- Windows, tested on Windows 10 (see below for details) in various environments:
   - Via built-in Windows Subsystem for Linux (WSL), tested on Ubuntu 18.04 and an X Server
+  - Native command-prompt
-  - Via Cygwin, tested on Cygwin 2.10+
+  - Bash scripts in Cygwin (tested on Cygwin 2.10+), MSYS2

 ## Run Clrbrain